Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-04-Neural_Domain_Adaptation_with_Contextualized_Character_Embedding_for_Chinese_Word_Segmentation.md

 ---

 This is a brief summary of paper for me to study and arrange for [Neural Domain Adaptation with Contextualized Character Embedding for Chinese Word Segmentation.
-Bao et al. 2017 NLPCC](https://dblp.uni-trier.de/rec/html/conf/nlpcc/Bao0GX17) I read and studied.
+Bao et al. NLPCC 2017](https://dblp.uni-trier.de/rec/html/conf/nlpcc/Bao0GX17) I read and studied.
 {% include MathJax.html %}

 This paper is a research ralted to chinese word segmentation task.